Are you choosing sunflower cultivars to grow in your garden or in containers? I hope some of my favorites might become your favorites, too.

 Sometimes the stalks produce multiple flowers, though the side blooms tend to be smaller than the main flower head.

-‘Tall Teddy’ seeds are available in twin-packs of 100 seeds each from Seed Needs via Amazon.
+‘Tall Teddy’ seeds are available in a variety of packet sizes from Eden Brothers.

 15. Velvet Queen